yao-yun/neodb/README.md

  - To translate NeoDB to more languages, please join [our project on Weblate](https://hosted.weblate.org/projects/neodb/neodb/)

 ## Sponsor
-If you like this project, please consider donating to [NeoDB on ko-fi](https://ko-fi.com/neodb), or our friends at [NiceDB](https://patreon.com/tertius) without whom this project won't be possible.
+If you like this project, please consider donating to [NeoDB.social on ko-fi](https://ko-fi.com/neodb), or [Takahē](https://www.patreon.com/takahe) and [NiceDB](https://patreon.com/tertius) without whom this project won't be possible.